robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 - **Interoperability**: Server can be one language, client in another.
 There is a common protocol used for transporting data.
 - **Reusability**: One web service can be reused by many client applications.
 - **Multiple Service Versions** can be running at the same time.

+### Whats the difference between REST and RESTful?

 ## Design Patterns
 ### Inversion of Control
 #### What is inversion of control, and how does it improve the design of code?